 Questions to consider:

 Do you agree with Giroux’s particular vision of the world, and of the state of higher education?
 Are these views universal, or specific to the North American political environment?
 Does he give any kind of solution to, or way out of, the problems he exposes, and how practicable or desirable might such solutions be?
-Is his line of thinking a useful approach to education?
+Is this line of thinking a useful approach to education?

-One of the criticisms levelled at critical pedagogy is the difficulty of application, particularly (though by no means exclusively) in subject areas in which consideration of critical theory itself is not an underlying concern or goal.
+One of the criticisms leveled at critical pedagogy is the difficulty of application, particularly (though by no means exclusively) in subject areas in which consideration of critical theory itself is not an underlying concern or goal.
 If critical pedagogy is a project of intervention, what should those interventions be?
 How ought they to be determined, and by whom?
 What, if anything, do you consider to be the particular application of critical pedagogy in your subject area and in your teaching?

-If you do recognise the position of being a critical educator, what do you do about students who refuse to engage, or are otherwise uncomfortable with, this way of thinking?
+If you do recognize the position of being a critical educator, what do you do about students who refuse to engage, or are otherwise uncomfortable with, this way of thinking?
 Is our desire for students to become critically-aware thinkers and practitioners permissive or coercive, and can a refusal to think critically be itself a viable critical position?

-Finally, does critical pedagogy have an ‘end point’ – and what would it be?
+Finally, does critical pedagogy have an ‘endpoint’ – and what would it be?